Symplectic geometry and space mission design: Preliminaries

 \subsection{Hill's lunar problem}

-Hill's lunar problem is a limit case of the restricted three-body problem where the massless body is assumed very close to the small primary.
-This problem can therefore be viewed as an approximation to the Jupiter-Europa system, when one lets the mass of Europa go to zero.
+Hill's lunar problem is a limit case of the restricted three-body problem where the infinitesimal mass is assumed very close to the small primary.
+This problem can therefore be viewed as an approximation to the Saturn--Enceladus and Jupiter--Europa system, when one lets the mass of Europa go to zero.
 The Hamiltonian describing the system is

-The linear symmetries of this problem have been completely characterized\cite{Cengiz2}.
+The linear symmetries of this problem have been completely characterized \cite{Cengiz2}.
 While the planar restricted three-body problem is invariant under reflection at the $x$-axis, the planar Hill lunar problem is additionally invariant under reflection at the $y$-axis.
 For the spatial lunar problem, there are more symmetries: $\rho,\widetilde{\rho}$ (which extend the reflection at the $x$-axis), and two additional symmetries $\kappa,\widetilde{\kappa}$ ($\pi$-rotation along the $y$-axis, and reflection along the $yz$-plane; both extend the reflection along the $y$-axis).
 Their composition is also $\sigma=\kappa \circ \widetilde \kappa$.